Table of Contents

-The team of researchers – made up of pulmonologists, psychologists, and statisticians – analyzed the habits of 40 healthy adults without sleep disorders who were in the habit of having their dog sleeping in bed with them or somewhere in the bedroom.
+The team of researchers – made up of pulmonologists, psychologists, and statisticians – analyzed the habits of 40 healthy adults without sleep disorders who were in the habit of having their dogs sleep in bed with them or somewhere in the bedroom.

-The evaluation period lasted five months and one of the weeks both they and their dogs had to wear devices to monitor their sleeping habits.
+The evaluation period lasted five months, and in one of the weeks both they and their dogs had to wear devices to monitor their sleeping habits.

-The results showed that sleeping with dogs, regardless of whether they were in bed or just in the room, worsened people's sleep and caused many to wake up several times during the night.
+The results showed that sleeping with dogs, whether in bed or just in the room, worsened people's sleep and caused many to wake up several times during the night.

-One of the things that was most affected was the posture in which the dog slept.
+One of the things that were most affected was the posture in which the dog slept.

 Although the quality of sleep turned out to be lower than that of a person who does not sleep with animals in the room, the data is neither alarming nor a reason to expel our pets from the bed.

-According to the experts, normal efficiency is between 85 and 89%, and once it exceeds 90% we would be talking about a very efficient sleep.
+According to the experts, normal efficiency is between 85 and 89%, and once it exceeds 90%, we would be talking about very efficient sleep.